-The addition of venetoclax to R-EPOCH increased complete remission rate to 50% from a historical 20% with R-EPOCH alone.
+The addition of venetoclax to R-EPOCH increased the complete remission rate to 50% from a historical 20% with R-EPOCH alone.
 However, as noted above, many patients with RT are older and have co-morbidities that limit tolerability of intensive chemotherapy regimens.
-RT is, in most cases, an intrinsically chemotherapy-resistant disease, addition of venetoclax appears to sensitize RT cells to chemotherapy-mediated killing.
-The combination of venetoclax with theless intensive chemotherapy backbone of R-CHOP may achieve similar results with less toxicity.
+RT is, in most cases, an intrinsically chemotherapy-resistant disease, but the addition of venetoclax appears to sensitize RT cells to chemotherapy-mediated killing.
+The combination of venetoclax with the less intensive chemotherapy backbone of R-CHOP may achieve similar results with less toxicity, and preliminary results are very encouraging in this regard.
 Venetoclax is provided at no cost.